telefonicaid/thinking-cities/docs/quickguide.md

 ![](media/image03.png)

-Remember that you can also setup your device via API, you will find an example on the POSTMAN collection.

 Once the command is configured, you can send commands to the device just updating the entity attribute associated to that command, or using the web interface.